publisha/publisha.github.io/pages/createyourownblog.md

 [![Here is the clone window.
 Paste into the top box.
 You can move the repository later.](/images/clonerepo.png)](/images/clonerepo.png)

-**Note**: Before you finish setting up, you should move the complete web site folder out of the `github` folder to your `Creative Cloud` folder.
+**Note**: Before you finish setting up, you should move the complete web site folder out of the `github` folder to your `Creative Cloud` folder or your Google Drive.
 That way, you can find it on any of the computers that you are signed into.

+Close the Atom window and locate the github folder inside your Home folder.
+Now drag the folder called yoursite.github.io to a location on your _Google Drive_ or your _Creative Cloud_ space.

 ### Configuring your site